ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-12-01-make-mistakes.md

 <br/><br/><br/>

-Make the mistakes of a lifetime.
+Make the mistakes of your lifetime.
 Learn and rise again.
 But never ever make the same mistakes twice.